SCRIPTS AVAILABLE FOR READ

 Logline: Cate’s not crazy, she’s just an, um, “ardent devotee” of a book series, who hijacks the author’s solo getaway to convince him to change the ending of his final book.

-Why Now: Female-driven “fandom” is moving to the forefront of popular culture awareness (KPop Demon Hunters, ACOTAR, the “secret 9th episode” of Stranger Things, the white hot response to Heated Rivalry).
+Why Now: A traditional romcom for fans of fandom.
+Female-driven “fandom” is moving to the forefront of popular culture awareness (KPop Demon Hunters, ACOTAR, the “secret 9th episode” of Stranger Things, the white hot response to Heated Rivalry).
 This film explores the tension - and the deep love - between fans and creators.
-It’s a romcom for fans of fandom.

 Christmas in Merrybook